AgentMC/Sao20/Translate/Ru/Part6.md

 When Ронье responded in whispering, her partner muttered "well...".
 After all that happened so far, they couldn’t turn back without having checked every corner of the basement.

-After this exchange, two people with two animals began tiptoeing south along the passage.
+After this exchange, two people with two animals began tiptoeing Южной along the passage.

 Up ahead, the yellow light was vaguely trembling.
 Concentrating on the musty smell, it could be noticed that it contained a burning aroma unique to oil lanterns. и some faint different smell, too.